Cafés and Restaurants in Castell-nedd (Neath)

 The Butchers Arms, Alltwen

 Pub food classics, well cooked and presented are what to expect at the Butchers.
 There's a changing list of chef specials too with freshly caught fish a regular feature.
 Despite the name, veggie and vegan options are available.
-Save room for the homemade deserts.
+Save room for the homemade desserts.
 They get great reviews!